 He earned his Juris Doctor from Seton Hall University School of Law.
 He graduated cum laude, earning his Bachelor of the Arts from The College of New Jersey.

-He is a member of the American Bankers Association, ACA International, the International Association of Privacy Professionals, the Mortgage Bankers Association, the Receivables Management Association International (RMAI), and the American, New Jersey, Pennsylvania, and New York Bar Associations.
+He is a member of the American Bankers Association, ACA International, the International Association of Privacy Professionals, the Mortgage Bankers Association, the Receivables Management Association International (RMAI), and the American, New Jersey, New York, and Pennsylvania Bar Associations.

 Tom is admitted to practice law in New Jersey, New York, and Pennsylvania, as well as in the United States Court of Appeals for the Second Circuit, the United States Court of Appeals for the Third Circuit, and in the United States District Courts for the District of New Jersey, the Eastern, Middle, and Western Districts of Pennsylvania, and the Northern, Western and Southern Districts of New York.